melby-md/melby-md.github.io/content/blog/mod11.md

 Ta-dah, a vector with the sum of every 2 consecutive results of the multiplication of each byte.
 Now we need to sum it all into one integer.
-In this case, the result of the addition will never surpass 8 bits, so the high byte will be 0, so the function can perform a horizontal sum as 8 bit numbers, which is faster than a 16 bit sum.
+In this case, the result of the addition will never surpass 8 bits, so the high byte will be 0, the function will perform a horizontal sum as 8 bit numbers, which is faster than a 16 bit sum.
 So, first use `_mm_sad_epu8`, which subtracts 8 bit numbers, then add each consecutive 8 numbers into a 16 bit number, I used a zeroed vector beacuse I am only interested in the addition in the end (weirdly